 Contacting the Belgian Central Authority for this purpose should preferably be done by e-mail via email@example.com, with the subject line “new request for bank details and transaction reference”.
-In the e-mail, mention should be made of the addressee’s address in Belgium.
+In the e-mail, mention should be made of the name and address of the addressee in Belgium.

 |Chambre nationale des Huissiers de Justice

 tel.: +32 (2) 538 0092